 A procedure for activation involves treatment with TMS chloride and a catalytic amount of Zn or a Zn salt.
 This reagent will reduce a ketone to the TMS ether of the alcohol: J. Org.
 Chem., 59, 217 (1994).

-In contact with water releases flammable gases which may ignite spontaneously.
+In contact with water releases flammable gas.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.